 The University’s pioneering astronomical facilities in and around Tucson (some in partnership with other institutions) comprise some of the pre-eminent observing sites in the world: the first national observing facility for optical/infrared astronomy on Kitt Peak; the Multiple Mirror Telescope (MMT) on Mt.
 Hopkins, which led to the University’s forefront adaptive optics research; the Large Binocular Telescope (LBT) on Mt.
 Graham, forerunner of the Giant Magellan Telescope; and the Steward Observatory—a gift from Mrs. Lavinia Steward in 1916—which provided the Near Infrared Camera and Multi-Object Spectrometer (NICMOS) for the Hubble Space Telescope (HST).
 University of Arizona scientists also played a key role in development of NASA’s Spitzer Space Telescope and are developing a 40-Mpixel camera for use on NASA’s James Webb Space Telescope.

-The Steward Observatory Mirror Lab, located under the east side of the UA football stadium, is developing the world’s largest spun-cast mirrors for the GIANT MAGELLAN TELESCOPE, as well as for others in the next generation of large telescopes, including the 8.4-m LSST.
+The Richard F. Caris Mirror Lab, located under the east side of the UA football stadium, is developing the world’s largest spun-cast mirrors for the Giant Magellan Telescope, as well as for others in the next generation of large telescopes, including the 8.4-m LSST.
 The Mirror Lab has provided large, high quality optics for three 6.5-m mirrors (the MMT and Magellan Telescope Projects) and two 8.4-m mirrors for the Large Binocular Telescope.

 University of Chicago